Power BI Tutorial

 Advantages of Power BI

-• New features frequently added that are great for excel users.
+• New features are added every month, which is great for Excel users.

-• integration with both Python and R coding to use visualizations.
+• Integration with both Python and R for custom visualizations.

-• Power Query provides many options related to wrangling and clean the data.
+• Power Query provides many options for wrangling and cleaning data.

-• Post publishing the data into Power BI web service can schedule refresh without manual intervention.
+• After publishing to the Power BI Service, you can schedule refreshes without manual intervention.

-• Power BI backed by the superpower of with artificial intelligence and machine learning.
+• Power BI is backed by artificial intelligence and machine learning capabilities, including Copilot.

 Disadvantages of Power BI

-• Power Bl will not mix imported data, which is accessed from real-time connections.
+• Power BI will not mix imported data with data accessed from real-time connections.

 • Dashboards never accept or pass user, account, or other entity parameters.

-• Very few data sources that permit real-time connections to Power BI reports and dashboard.
+• Relatively few data sources permit real-time connections to Power BI reports and dashboards.